brianblakely/slapstick-english-translation/scenarios/README.md

 inputs. `npm run scenario -- --list` lists checked-in scenarios, while `npm run scenario -- --help` lists all command options.

+Two high-density fixtures support the automated menu regression suite:

+- `menu-suite-populated.json` fills all 70 bag slots, enables and equips all three robots, marks every invention as known, and primes the main menu.
+- `invention-machine-build.json` starts before the first construction so the complete introduction, price prompt, animation, naming, and point-allocation flow can be exercised.

+Run `npm run test:menus` after `npm run build:rom` to drive both fixtures through every Invention Machine function and main-menu tab.
+The generated gallery and contact sheet are under `build/menu-suite/`; gameplay assertions and exact visual baselines make the run fail on either behavioral or rendering regressions.

 A self-booting test ROM can be emitted instead:

 ```sh